 After years of building composite decks, I have become aware of some pros and cons of composite decking.
 Combined with many hours researching composite decking, advantages and disadvantages.

-Researching all the major composite decking brandsOpens in a new tab. like Trex, Fiberon, TimberTech Azek and Deckorators, just to name a few.
+Researching all the major composite decking brands like Trex, Fiberon, TimberTech Azek and Deckorators, just to name a few.
 Therefore I collect a list of the pros and cons of composite decking.
 35 in fact.
 Not an exhaustive list of reasons to buy composite decking or not to but the most comprehensive list that I know of.

 Capped Composite Decking Has Changed Everything.